 - The Austrian long-term renovation strategy reports many regional initiatives in this field, notably, the smart grids model municipality of Köstendorf, Salzburger Flachgau.
 In this local area, every second household is equipped with a photovoltaic system and electric cars.
 The smart grid components, such as adjustable recharging points, inverters and a local network transformer, should help to balance supply and demand in such a way as to ensure smooth operation.
-Residents become prosumers and can consume electricity from their own photovoltaic system or feed it into the electricity grid. - Sweden developed the strategic innovation agenda for smart and sustainable cities, 'viable cities', which is the biggest project in research and innovation on smart and sustainable cities ever implemented in Sweden.
-The project is led by the University of Technology (KTH) and brings together around 50 players from a wide range of research fields, industry, public services and civil society.
-The programme spans 12 years from 2018-2029 and has a total programme budget of SEK 1 billion.
-In 2017, the Swedish government instructed Formas to develop a 10-year national research programme for sustainable community-building in conjunction with other research funders.
-The programme covers approximately SEK 100 million per year for the period 2019-2026.
-In 2018, several steps were taken to bring together and establish

-- Smart City Sweden as the national demonstration platform for smart solutions in sustainable cities.
-A framework contract was concluded with a supplier to ensure the operation and development of the platform. - In Romania, there have been various local initiatives to promote the smart city concept, including e-mobility, and these were merged into the 'smart cities project' (which was launched in 2019).
-Cities such as Cluj-Napoca, Iasi, Beclean, Zalău, Brăila, Targoviste and Tulcea are promoting 'smart city' components, especially in the transport/mobility sector.
+Residents become prosumers and can consume electricity from their own photovoltaic system or feed it into the electricity grid. - Latvia will promote the construction of electric recharging points in new buildings for multi-apartment and public buildings, as well as in renovated multi-apartment and public buildings and it will ensure that up to 50% of specific parking areas are equipped with charging capability by 2030. - Malta's National Electromobility Action Plan (MNEAP) is currently undergoing review and being updated to reflect the National Transport Strategy and National Operational Transport Master Plan, including a new action plan up to 2025 and a strategy leading to 2050. - In Romania, there have been various local initiatives to promote the smart city concept, including e-mobility, and these were merged into the 'smart cities project' (which was launched in 2019).
+Cities such as Cluj-Napoca, Iasi, Beclean, Zalău, Brăila, Târgoviște and Tulcea are promoting 'smart city' components, especially in the transport/mobility sector.
 The key success factor for these projects was cooperation between stakeholders, the Ministry of Communications and the Information Society, local administrations, research institutes, universities, companies, associations and the public.
 Further pilot projects will be based on well-designed local strategies and plans, with the intention to expand based on the results.
-Key energy and energy efficiency projects notably include smart electricity grids and renewables integration plus storage.
+Key energy and energy efficiency projects notably include smart electricity grids and renewables integration plus storage. - Sweden developed the strategic innovation agenda for smart and sustainable cities, 'viable cities', which is the biggest project in research and innovation on smart and sustainable cities ever implemented in Sweden.
+The project is led by the University of